emenegro/space-cells-ios/README.md

 let view = ListViewController(presenter: presenter, tableViewCollectionable: tableViewCollectionable)
 ```

-As you note the collectionable is an instance of `AnyCollectionable`, as we need to erase the type to allow referring it from the `View`.
+As you note the collectionable is an instance of `AnyCollectionable`, as we need to erase the associated type.

 #### A final note